atsign-foundation/atsign.dev/content/en/guides/dess-gcp.md

  ![gcp-vm-git](images/dess-gcp/gcp-vm-git.png)

-Lets navigate to dess folder that was created and run installation scripts:
+Lets navigate to DESS folder that was created and run installation scripts:

  ```cd dess```